anthonymobile/njbuswatcher_2020/README.md

 **Databases.py**
 - `relationships! use them!` `children_ScheduledStops` and `parent_Trip` are incredibly use attributes any record i pull from the db will have now. use them to extend the query sets we get back!!!!
 - `Exception handler`: smarter check in get_session on table creation --> try if table exists == False:

-**static/maps/busmap-index.js**
-- `Starting extent`: zoom to extent of ALL lines (not just the arbitrary nth [n] line in the route array as currently)

-**templates**
-- index:
-    - tiles should have line #, capsule description, grade, other metrics, and links to reports/schedules

 **sysadmin**
 - `Dockerization`: dockerize entire application and its database, using docker-compose [tutorial](https://github.com/stavshamir/docker-tutorial/tree/master/app)